mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Photo

 I like that the labels are tiny whiteboards.
-I had whiteboard markers on hand, but they were too big to write in such tiny spaces, so I bought ultra fine-tip whiteboard markers (TODO: link), and those worked well.
+I had whiteboard markers on hand, but they were too big to write in such tight spaces, so I bought [ultra fine-tip whiteboard markers](https://www.amazon.com/gp/product/B0C9WH9LPV/), and those worked well.

 TODO: Photo